-The goal when optimizing a purification is to identify the parameters that promote binding of the highest amount of the target molecule in the shortest possible time with highest possible recovery of the target at lowest cost.
+The goal when optimizing a purification is to identify the parameters that promote binding of the highest amount of the target molecule in the shortest possible time with greatest possible recovery of the target at lowest cost.

 The key conditions to be optimized are usually pH and conductivity (by addition of NaCl or other salts, or dilution).
-Conditions should be selected to achieve binding of the target while avoiding the binding of impurities to maximize purity and yield of the target protein.
-The conditions must also be selected to keep the protein in its native state.
+Conditions should be selected to achieve binding of the target while avoiding the binding of impurities to maximize purity and yield of the target molecule.
+If the target molecule is a protein, conditions must also be selected that preserve the protein in its native state.

-The following paragraphs will give indications on some parameters that can be tuned to get the optimal conditions.
-For other useful buffers and their pK_a -values at 25 °C see reference: Methods in Enzymology, Volume 463, pp 46-47, Burgess, R.R and Deutcher, M.P.
+The following paragraphs will give indications of some parameters that can be tuned to get the optimal conditions.
+For other useful buffers and their pK_a -values at 25 °C see reference: Methods in Enzymology, Volume 463, pp 46 - 47, Burgess, R.R and Deutcher, M.P.

-Strong ion exchangers, such as WorkBeads 100S and WorkBeads 100Q, can be used with a broad pH range.
-The limitations in pH that can be used with an ion exchanger will also depend on the protein stability.
-It is often possible to use either an anion exchange column or a cation exchange column to purify the same target protein.
-This can be carried out by moving the pH of the buffers below or above the protein pI to change its overall charge.
+Strong ion exchangers, such as WorkBeads S and WorkBeads Q, can be used with a broad pH range.
+A weak ion exchanger such as WorkBeads 40 DEAE will gradually have lower charge density as the pH increases.
+This allows modulation of its selectivity.
+When decreasing the charge density, the binding capacity may decrease and because of this, WorkBeads 40 DEAE can be used in a pH range of 3 - 9.5.
+The limitations in pH that can be used with an ion exchanger will also depend on the target molecule stability.
+It is often possible to use either an anion exchange column or a cation exchange column to purify the same target.
+This can be carried out by altering the pH of the buffers to below or above the molecule's pI to change its overall charge.